Prince Harry and Meghan tread delicate path after queen's death

 Depending on its contents, and crucially on the reaction from his father and brother, the publication of Harry's book could prove to be either a moment of healing or another grievance for the two sides to hold against each other.

-(Reporting by Phil Noble in Aberdeen and Estelle Shirbon in London; Editing by Alison Williams)
+(Reporting by Phil Noble in Aberdeen and Estelle Shirbon in London; Editing by Alison Williams and Rosalba O'Brien)

 ((estelle.shirbon@thomsonreuters.com))